ablab/IsoQuant/README.md

     Sets space-separated sample names; make sure that the number of labels is equal to the number of samples; input file names are used if not set.

 `--read_group`
- Sets a way to group feature counts (e.g. by cell type or technical replica).
+ Sets a way to group feature counts (e.g. by cell type or replicate).
 Available options are:
  * `file_name`: groups reads by their original file names (or file name aliases) within a sample.
 This option makes sense when a sample contains multiple files; see `--bam_list` and `--fastq_list` options to learn more.
 This option is designed for obtaining expression tables with a separate column for each file.